foldda/rda/README.md

 <img src='img/Pre-Post-office-system.png' width='470' align='center'>
 </div>

-## An Envisoned Outcome, and The Challenge

-As we know, using the Post Office is convenient and cost-effective for posting goods of different shapes and sizes, because the standard parcel processing can meet the client's wide range of requirements, and the shared logistics and freight system helps cut down the cost.
+As we all know, using the Post Office is convenient and cost-effective for posting goods of different shapes and sizes, because the standard parcel processing can meet the client's wide range of requirements, and the shared logistics and freight system helps cut down the cost.

 <div align='center'>
 <img src='img/Post-office-system.png' width='550' align='center'>
 </div>

+## An Inspired Solution, and The Challenge

 Universal Data Exchange, or UDX, is an envisioned data exchange service that provides the benefits of being convenient and cost-effective using the same “post-office-like” approach - that is, by creating and sharing a common, generic data collection and delivery service to all programs that require exchanging data, rather than building ad-hoc dedicated data-exchange solutions.